Esri/i3s-spec/profiles/bim/docs/attributestats.md

 # BIM attribute statistics

 Concatenated attribute statistics .
-Notes: if needed the type (string or number) of the attribute may be infer from the `mostFrequentValues` and/or `min`/`max` fields
+If needed, the type of the attribute (string or number) may be inferred from `mostFrequentValues` and/or `min`/`max` fields

 ### Related: